mstockwell/Check-VPC-IP-Address-Space/README.md

 # Two Modes: Single VPC and All VPCs All Regions
 There are two options for running this utility: single VPC and All Regions All VPCs.
-If the environment variable VPC_ID is populated, the utility will only check for subnets within the VPC idenfified by VPC_ID.
+If the environment variable VPC_ID is populated, the utility will only check for subnets within the VPC idenfified by VPC_ID and REGION_ID.
 If VPC_ID is left blank or missing, the utility will check all subnets in all VPCs in all Regions.
 Selecting this option will require the Lambda function to run for 1-2 minutes, or more
 (based on initial tests).